mestia/cellxgene-proxy-docker-demo/README.md

 # Demo setup

-Easy to run demo setup of openldap, apache2 reverse proxy and cellxgene-gateway with cellxgene Openldap container is optional, one can use an existing one for example.
+Easy to run demo setup of openldap, apache2 reverse proxy and cellxgene{.-gateway}.

+Openldap container is optional, one can use an existing instance of LDAP for example.

 <a id="org1d6aa09"></a>